Badgerati/Pode.Web/docs/Tutorials/Outputs/Theme.md

 # Theme

-This page details the available output actions available to the Theme of pages.
+This page details the output actions available to the Theme of pages.

 ## Update